Leave Restless Nights Of Tossing And Turning Behind As The Body Sinks Into States Of Deep Relaxation Under The Rays Of The Infrared Light Spectrum

 Infrared sauna therapy influences the amount of melatonin released at night time not because it produces melatonin, but rather because the light rays of the infrared spectrum influence neurotransmitters to produce higher amounts of serotonin.

-As you bathe yourself in the warm glow of the full spectrum infrared sauna therapy, a series of incredible biochemical changes occur, including the release of dopamine, the conduit of serotonin.
+As you bathe yourself in the warm glow of the broad spectrum infrared sauna therapy, a series of incredible biochemical changes occur, including the release of dopamine, the conduit of serotonin.
 The brain reacts to the light of the infrared spectrum to augment both dopamine and serotonin.
 As serotonin uptake rises there is more available to convert into melatonin in the pineal gland.

-Regular full spectrum infrared sauna therapy is correlated to higher levels of melatonin.
+Regular broad spectrum infrared sauna therapy is correlated to higher levels of melatonin.
 Where there is a healthy supply of melatonin, there will also be an effortless movement into stage one and two of sleep.

 As melatonin is released the body receives the message that it is time to tuck a way for the evening for a deep and restful night’s sleep!

 The cooling off of the body’s core temperature is a key component to the act of ‘falling’ asleep and maintaining states of sleep throughout the night.
 The body will reach its lowest temperature at around 4 AM during the deepest states of sleep.

 An essential component in the process of falling asleep is the dropping down of the core temperature.
 Traditionally, a hot bath or shower at night will assist in the process of thermoregulation.
 Similarly, as an infrared sauna is enjoyed, the core temperature of the body will rise by a couple of degrees.
 After stepping out of the sauna the body’s temperature will begin to drop.